cdenihan/SpringBotBall25/README.md

 ## 🎤 Communication

 Of course, the biggest part of any project is ample amounts of communication.
-Things such as Discord, Github, and Google Drive helped our team make sure that we can give each other proper information to do our seperate parts.
+Things such as Discord, GitHub, and Google Drive helped our team make sure that we can give each other proper information to do our seperate parts.

 ## 🌐 Useful Links